 The numbers back up this clean energy optimism.
 Earlier this year, analysts at GTM Research found that residential rooftop solar was cheaper than grid electricity in 20 states in the U.S. today, and projected that it would be cheaper in 42 states by 2020.
 A similar analysis by the NC Clean Energy Technology Center at North Carolina State University found that going solar can save you money compared to your utility in 42 out of 50 of the largest cities in the country — and it’s a better investment than the stock market in 46 of those cities!

-It’s worth noting that this growth is projected to occur without the benefit of the Clean Power Plan or any other new federal policies to support solar.
+It’s worth noting that this growth in solar popularity is projected to occur without the benefit of the Clean Power Plan or any other new federal policies to support solar.